We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 May reduce blood pressure

-High blood pressure affects one in three American adults.
+High blood pressure affects 1 in 3 American adults.
 It raises your risk of heart disease — the leading cause of death in the United States (

 When mice with high blood pressure were given quercetin daily for 5 weeks, their systolic and diastolic blood pressure values (the upper and lower numbers) decreased by an average of 18% and 23%, respectively (